-I. When he was 105 years old he had the distinction of being the first Lama to receive the Indian Prime Minister, Jawaharlal Nehru, on Tibetan soil during the latter's journey to Bhutan, which at that time was only accessible through the Chumbi Valley of Southern Tibet.
+&lt;sup>1When he was 105 years old he had the distinction of being the first Lama to receive the Indian Prime Minister Jawaharlal Nehru, on Tibetan soil during the letter's journey to Bhutan, which at that time was only accessible through the Chumbi Valley of Southern Tibet.

-Sikkimese friend had presented me with a thanka, containing the main symbols of this mandala: Buddha Śākyamuni in the centre; above him Amitābha, the embodiment of Infinite Light; below him Padmasambhava, the revealer of the Bardo Thödol and of the mystic teachings of the 'Direct Path'.
-The two upper corners of the thanka were occupied by Mañjuśrī, the embodiment of Transcendental Wisdom, and Tārā (Tib.: 'Dölma'), 'the Saviouress' (the active counterpart to the Transcendental Knowledge of Mañjuśrī)---while Avalokiteśvara, the embodiment of Compassion, and Vajrapāni, the powerful Protector of the Dharma and the Master of its Mystic Teachings, filled the corresponding lower corners.
+Strangely enough, it was during my first stay at Yi-Gah Chö-Ling that a Sikkimese friend had presented me with a thanka, containing the main symbols of this Maṇḍala: Buddha Śākyamuni in the centre; above him Amitābha, the embodiment of Infinite Light; below him padmasambhava, the revealer of the Bardo Thödol and of the mystic teachings of the 'Direct Path', The two upper corners of the thanka were occupied by Mañjuśrī, the embodiment of Transcendental Wisdom, and Tārā (Tib.: 'Dölma'), 'the Saviouress' (the active counterpart to the Transcendental Knowledge of Mañjuśrī)-while Avalokiteśvara, the embodiment of Compassion, and Vajrapāṅi, the powerful Protector of the Dharma and the Master of its Mystic Teachings, Riled the corresponding lower cornets.

-Just as the Buddha Śākyamuni, as the Ādi-guru (or first teacher) of our era, occupies the central position in this thanka, so the first Guru always occupies a central position in the Chela's heart.
-But this does not preclude him from sitting at the feet of other teachers who might benefit him in the absence of his Tsawai Lama (lit.
-'Root Lama'), because there is no competition between real Gurus, just as there is no competition between different aspects of reality or truth.
+Just as the Buddha Śākyamuni, as the ādi-guru (or first teacher) of our era, occupies the central position in this thanka, so the first Guru always occupies a central position in the Chelas heart.
+But this does not preclude him from sitting at the feet of other teachers who might benefit him in the absence of his Tsawai Lama (lit, 'Root Lama'), because there is no competition between real Gurus, just as there is no competition between different aspects of reality or truth.
 Each teacher can only reveal what he himself has experienced, or realised, of what he himself has become the embodiment.
 No single teacher can exhaust all aspects of truth or of ultimate reality; and even if this were possible each teacher has his own individual approach towards this ultimate aim, and it depends not only on the accomplishments of the Guru, but equally on the character and capabilities of the pupil, which particular methods are helpful to him.
 As the ultimate aim of all methods is the same, there can be no contradiction or disharmony between them, though it would be foolish to jump from the one to the other without having attained a certain measure in any of them.

-A real Guru's initiation is beyond the divisions of sects and creeds: it is the awakening to our own inner reality which, once glimpsed, determines our further course of development and our actions in life without the enforcements of outer rules.
-Initiation, therefore, is the greatest gift a Guru can bestow, a gift that is regarded infinitely more precious than any formal ordination on entering the state of monkhood (or any other organised religious society), which can be performed at any time, without demanding any spiritual qualification, neither of those who perform it, nor of those who receive it-provided the candidate is willing to obey the prescribed rules and is not barred by mental, moral, or physical deficiencies.
+A real Gurus initiation is beyond the divisions of sects and creeds: it is the awakening to our own inner reality which, once glimpsed, determines our further course of development and our actions in life without the enforcements of outer rules.
+Initiation, therefore, is the greatest gift a Guru can bestow, a gift that is regarded infinitely more precious than any formal ordination on entering the state of monkhood (or any other organised religious society), which can be performed at any time, without demanding any spiritual qualification, neither of those who perform it, nor of those who receive it -- provided the candidate is willing to obey the prescribed rules and is not barred by mental, moral, or physical deficiencies.